Panmoni/bitcoincashsite-www/src/content/post/token-pioneers-cashtokens-tutorial-4.md

 For an organization, such as Cloudflare, that has multiple warrant canaries, I expect each one would be a new type within its single corporate BCMR identity.

-Luckily, BCH transactions are costing about 1/10th of a cent, so if an entity with one warrant canary updated it monthly, it would cost roughly 1.2 cents of a USD, or USD$0.012.
+Luckily, BCH transactions are costing about 1/10th of a cent, so if an entity with one warrant canary updated it monthly, it would cost roughly 1.2 cents of a USD, or USD$0.012, per year.
+This is negligible.

 The issue of warrant canary design and update still requires thought and feedback.
 However, hopefully it has helped you develop your parsable NFT mental model.